 Five to One

-Another brand new cafe in Hong Kong with a sleek clean design located in Kowloon.
-I still need to explore this place but I can say from the pictures I’ve seen online, that this is easily one of the most Instagrammable cafes around.
+I still need to explore this place, but I can say from the pictures I’ve seen online that it is easily one of the most Instagrammable cafes around.
+Address: 6 Victory Ave, Ho Man Tin, Hong Kong

 Sonne CAD

-One cannot keep track of all the cool coffee places that keep on opening around town.
-And the Sonne CAD in Tin Hau is another one to put on the list, for both me and you all.
+One cannot keep track of all the cool coffee places that keep opening around town.

 Gary Kwok Flowers & Cafe

-Hidden inside Hopewell Center in Wan Chai, here is another reason to come to the office building apart from its outside window elevator.
+Hidden inside Hopewell Center in Wan Chai, there is another reason to visit the office building besides its outside window elevator.

-So if you love flowers, pretty sweets that look great in pictures, and good coffee, this is the place for you!
-I know I will head there in the next days for sure and shoot a couple of pictures.
+So, if you love flowers, pretty sweets that look great in pictures, and good coffee, this is the place for you!
+I will head there in the next few days and shoot some photos.

 Address: Gary Kwok Flowers & Café